iaBIH/pr-vue-tutorial/docs/Windows.md

     this creates a dist folder that can be deployed to another computer

-- Create a desktop app from a website using electron
+### Create a desktop app from a website using electron

+  - to build a desktop app:

         vue add electron-builder -mwl

-    to run the desktop app
+- to run the desktop app:

          yarn electron:serve

-    to build the desktop app for deployment
+- to build the desktop app for deployment

        yarn electron:build

-    to build for different system : you need to compile at different systems:
+- to build for different system : you need to compile e.g.

-       // first install dependencies
+  first install dependencies

        yarn install

-       // build the executable app
+  then build the executable app

-       yarn build
+       yarn electron:build

-# To connect with java:
+## Create a springboot project:

 First create a Spring Boot Project